JNavith/tailwindcss-theme-variants/README.md

 </tr>
 </table>

-💡 Even though `background-color` is used in every example, theme variants are available for *any* utility.
+💡 Even though `background-color` has been used in every example, theme variants are available for *any* utility.

 ### Selectors
 💡 `fallback` also works for selector-activated themes, which would be useful for visitors without JavaScript enabled—if that's how your themes are selected.